 If you’re reading this post, I’m going to assume you’re looking for great supportive running sports bras.
 You’ve come to the right place!

-Sports bras are one of the more important pieces of running “gear” for a woman.
-You can have the best running shoes, great socks, amazing shorts, and a GPS running watch, but if you’re lacking a supportive sports bra, you’re going to be miserable on your run.
+Sports bras are one of the more important pieces of running gear for a woman.
+You can have the best running shoes, great socks, amazing shorts, and a GPS running watch, but if you’re lacking a supportive sports bra, you’ll likely be miserable on your run.

 Not only does a sports bra offer comfort so things aren’t bouncing around too much (and that can literally be a pain), but it also supports the ligaments that prevent your breasts from sagging.
 With so many running and sports brands on the market, there are some GREAT options for supportive sports bras for all shapes and sizes and all types of workouts and intensity.
 Just like your running shoes, you want to make sure to have sports bras that are made for your specific training.

 Not all bras are the same, and you don’t necessarily need or want the same bra for every situation.
 Sometimes you’ll want high impact sports bras, and other times you’ll want a comfort sports bra.
 It’s important to understand what makes a bra supportive for high impact and how it relates to your cup size, e.g. strap width, band width, material, etc. I go into more details about how to analyze sports bras and ensure they fit correctly in my running course.
 But today, I’m hitting the highlights and sharing some of my favorites.

 Supportive Sports Bras for Running

 I suggest shopping in person (local running stores are a great spot!) or at least ordering from somewhere that you can easily return, and try a few different ones before making your decision.
 Bra sizing is a little different with each brand, so you’ll want to try things on before committing.
 And while sports bras may be my least favorite thing to spend money on, they’re something you wear for EVERY SINGLE WORKOUT.
 So it’s worth the investment.